ItzRick/WritingDashboard/README.md

 `cd backend`
 `py -m venv env`

 Then go back to the WriterDesk1 folder in you file explorer and run `startEnv.bat`.
-Then run the following command to install all packages 'pip install -r requirements.txt' and 'npm install'.
+Then run the following command to install all packages `pip install -r requirements.txt` and `npm install`.

 Now open 2 instances of `startEnv.bat` (by clicking them):